bimbraw/Servo-Control-using-Ultrasound-Distance-sensor/README.md

 https://www.youtube.com/watch?v=dFT02c-rnGk
 )

 P. S. I am no longer updating the Robotic musicianship blog but it has some pretty cool stuff.
+Arduno code in the repo.